Warchant/testcontainers-iroha/README.md

 [![](https://jitpack.io/v/Warchant/testcontainers-iroha.svg)](https://jitpack.io/#Warchant/testcontainers-iroha)

 # testcontainers-iroha
-Testcontainers image for single Iroha peer
+Testcontainers image for single Iroha peer and iroha network.

+# Features

+- run one or multiple independent iroha **peers** (not connected to a network) with `IrohaContainer` class.
+- run one or multiple independent iroha **networks** with `IrohaNetwork` class.
+All peers within a network are connected to a single network.
+- define custom genesis block or peer config for peer/network at run-time.
+- select iroha or postgres version at run-time.

 # Install